 - They are essentially immune to hacker attacks.

 However, DEXs normally have an order book with lower liquidity than their centralized counterparts.

 Balancer Exchange Trading Volume

 As for Balancer Exchange, on the date of first writing this review (19 February 2021), the 24 hour trading volume was USD 40.4 million (according to information from coinmarketcap.com).
-However, on 15 September 2021 this had decreased somewhat to USD 34 million.
+However, on 2 December 2021 this was USD 39.3 million.

 Why do so many exchanges not allow US citizens to open accounts with them?
 The answer has only three letters.
 S, E and C (the Securities Exchange Commission).
 The reason the SEC is so scary is because the US does not allow foreign companies to solicit US investors, unless those foreign companies are also registered in the US (with the SEC).
 If foreign companies solicit US investors anyway, the SEC can sue them.
 There are many examples of when the SEC has sued crypto exchanges, one of which being when they sued EtherDelta for operating an unregistered exchange.
 Another example was when they sued Bitfinex and claimed that the stablecoin Tether (USDT) was misleading investors.
 It is very likely that more cases will follow.

 Decentralized exchanges are different beings than the abovementioned examples.
 They never have custody of any user assets.
 They normally don't accept any fiat currency.
 As such, they are less scary for regulating authorities and the same reasons to prohibit citizens from certain countries to use them can't be applied.
 Accordingly, we have marked Balancer Exchange as "allowing US-investors" in our database.